It just takes a little local know-how to discover it – and Jane Cook, the award-winning blogger behind Hungry City Hippy knows just where to look.

 Milkwood is the culmination of three friends’ dream to run their own cosy neighbourhood restaurant.
 After years spent working for other people, they made their dream a reality in 2017.
 Since opening in leafy Pontcanna, this little gem has charmed ardent foodies and locals alike.
 Cerys, Tom and Gwyn’s offer - seasonal produce cooked simply with flair - hits just the right notes.
 Out front, Andrew makes a terrific host, too.

-A short walk from Cardiff Central station, on the top floor of the Cardiff and Vale College, the Welsh chefs of tomorrow are busy honing their craft.
+The Classroom is a short walk from Cardiff Central station.
+On the top floor of the Cardiff and Vale College, the Welsh chefs of tomorrow are busy honing their craft.
 The Classroom is a working restaurant, but primarily it’s a training ground for the college’s catering students.
 The dishes coming out of the kitchen are always seasonal, creative and stylishly plated, and the unrivalled views from the panoramic windows make eating here a truly memorable experience.

 The ‘Spanish Quarter’